kstenerud/safe-encoding/safe32-specification.md

 It is especially useful for things requiring human input such as activation codes.

 ### Features:

+ * Safe for use in URLs
+ * Safe for use in filenames
+ * Safe for use in formatted documents
+ * Safe for use in legacy text processing systems
+ * Support for length fields
+ * Useful for human input situations such as activation codes.
  * Easily confusable characters & digits are interchangeable.
  * Uppercase and lowercase characters are interchangeable.
+ * Alternate form with prefixed length

+### Advantages over base32:

+ * Smaller alphabet
  * No padding characters
  * No escaping necessary
- * Safe for use in URLs
+ * Liberal whitespace rules
  * Safe for use in filenames
- * Safe for use in formatted documents
- * Safe for use in legacy text processing systems
- * Liberal whitespace rules
+ * No proliferation of incompatible offshoots
+ * Better end-of-field and truncation detection
  * Sortable in generic text sorting algorithms (such as file listings)
- * Alternate form with prefixed length

 Encoding